Health in Hackney scrutiny commission

-The first time was on 30 April 2013 to consider proposals from the NHS to change the provision of urological cancer services in North and East London, such that complex prostate and bladder surgery (but not all treatment) will be concentrated at UCLH hospital at Euston and complex kidney surgery at the Royal Free hospital in Hampstead and we examined the projected impact on local populations.
+The Committee met on 30 April 2013 to consider proposals from the NHS to change the provision of urological cancer services in North and East London, such that complex prostate and bladder surgery (but not all treatment) will be concentrated at UCLH hospital at Euston and complex kidney surgery at the Royal Free hospital in Hampstead and we examined the projected impact on local populations.

-The second meeting on 29 May 2013 examined the quality accounts for Barts Health NHS Trust.
-In the past each borough has taken its own approach to this but the committee agreed that, as the newly merged Barts Trust is now so large, a joint approach to scrutinising its quality accounts would be more productive.
-The Trust is the merger of the Barts, Newham and Whipps Cross Trusts and now comprises 6 acute hospitals.
+It met on 29 May 2013 to examine the draft Quality Accounts for Barts Health NHS Trust.
+In the past each borough had taken its own approach to this but the Committee agreed that, as the newly merged Barts Trust is now so large, a joint approach to scrutinising its Quality Accounts would be more productive.

-- The formal submission (PDF) to Barts Health
+Here is the formal submission (PDF) to Barts Health following the meeting.